socialityio/laravel-default-profile-image/README.md

 	$img = \DefaultProfileImage::create("Name Surname")
 	Storage::put("profile.png", $img->encode());

-This will create a profile image that has 512px width&height square using the first letters of name and surname.
+This will create a profile image that has 512px width&height using the first letters of name and surname.

 ## Advanced Usage